 Yerba Mansa are a self-described ‘free rockin guitar and drums duo’, made up of members of Desmadrados Soldados De Ventura, Irma Vep, Birchall-Cheetham duo & Klaus Kinski (there’s only two of them so they’ve obviously been busy).
 It’s a rolling, swelling form of noise-rock with moments akin to Lightning Bolt, and others to Jealousy Mountain Duo – all carried on psychedelic waves of dynamic conversation between distorted guitar and frantic drums.

-Catch them at Delicious Clam if you’re in Sheffield on 20th of April with Dearthworms, and listen to ‘The Other Thing’ on Bandcamp right now, released on the Very Bon label.
+Listen to ‘The Other Thing’ on Bandcamp, released on the Very Bon label.

 Zimzum, also known as a member of the group WATER, makes grinding, pulsing electronic jams from drum machines, synthesisers and plenty of swamp-like effects.

 ‘ROUTINE MAINTENANCE ON THE INITIATION TUNNEL’ a track from her latest EP perfectly evokes a mist shrouded chapel late at night in a Giallo horror, and whole record is filled with sounds akin to the BBC ‘Sound of Horror’ LPs made by the BBC Radiophonic Workshop throughout the 60s and 70s.

 The EP in question (self titled) has fittingly been released on the French ZAMZAM, and while the tape is long sold out, you can still listen on their Bandcamp.
 Highly recommended.

 Manchester trio Working Men’s Club are getting a lot of hype at the moment, and their debut single Bad Blood has just been play-listed on BBC 6Music off the back of a string of live dates across the north.
 The track’s an interesting mix of tones.